 Summary

-The Outcomes Framework is a key initiative under Australia’s Disability Strategy 2021–2031 (the Strategy) to measure, track and report on outcomes for people with disability over the life of the Strategy.
+The Outcomes Framework is a key initiative under Australia’s Disability Strategy 2021–2031 (the Strategy) to measure, track and report on outcomes for people with disability.
 Annual reporting against the measures in the Outcomes Framework will show what progress is being made on outcomes for people with disability.

 The Strategy has 7 outcome areas.
 These represent those areas that people with disability have said need to improve to achieve the Strategy’s vision for an inclusive Australian society – one that ensures people with disability can fulfil their potential, as equal members of the community.